 D) Rescue ropes, equipment appropriate to applicable rescue loads, rescue plans and personnel trained to retrieve a participant from anywhere within zip line spans shall be present during use.

-E) Carabiners and snap-hooks shall comply with the gate strength and other applicable requirements of ANSI/ASSE Z359.1 (2007) for the manufacturer's estimated life cycle of the product.
+E) Carabiners and snap-hooks shall comply with the gate strength and other applicable requirements of ANSI/ASSP Z359.1 (2007) for the manufacturer's estimated life cycle of the product.
 Carabiners and snap-hooks shall be auto-closing and auto-locking and require at least two deliberate consecutive actions to open.

-F) Lanyards shall comply with the strength requirements of ANSI/ASSE Z359.1 (2007) for manufacturers estimated life cycle of the product.
+F) Lanyards shall comply with the strength requirements of ANSI/ASSP Z359.1 (2007) for manufacturers estimated life cycle of the product.
 Lanyards should carry the marking of the manufacturer and the safe working load or breaking strength.

 G) Items carried by participants, including backpacks and carry alls, hair and clothing that may become entangled in safety equipment or component parts shall be secured in a proper fashion.